probabilistic-numerics/probnum/README.md

 * [Contributing](#contributing)

 ## <a name="introduction">Introduction</a>
-[Probabilistic Numerics](http://probabilistic-numerics.org/) (PN) interprets classic numerical routines as inference procedures by taking a probabilistic viewpoint.
-This allows principled treatment of uncertainty arising from finite computational resources.
+[Probabilistic Numerics](http://probabilistic-numerics.org/) (PN) interprets classic numerical routines as _inference procedures_ by taking a probabilistic viewpoint.
+This allows principled treatment of _uncertainty arising from finite computational resources_.
 The vision of probabilistic numerics is to provide well-calibrated probability measures over the output of a numerical routine, which then can be propagated along the chain of computation.
 This repository aims to collect standard PN algorithms and to provide a common interface for them.

 ## <a name="installation">Installation and Documentation</a>